Code-Institute-Submissions/balennouri-pp5/README.md

 * Privacy Policy has been instituted
 * An assortment of purchasable products
-* Rating and price of the products
+* Price of the products
 * Information text about each product
 * Links to FastShoes social media accounts